There are so many compounds with benzene rings. Benzene rings are called aromatics, and compounds with a benzene ring are aromatic compounds.

 One of the most important molecules is the benzene ring.
 Many organic compounds contain benzene rings, and it is important to understand how substituents can be added to aromatic rings.

 However, aromatic rings are different in nature from the double bonds of alkenes.
-An electrophilic substitution reaction occurs, not an addition reaction.
+In aromatic rings, addition reactions do not occur, but electrophilic substitution reactions occur.
 The aromaticity is not lost, and after the chemical reaction, the benzene ring is restored to give the product.

-The reaction mechanism is the same for all electrophilic aromatic substitution.
-Therefore, the reaction mechanism is easy to understand, although there are different types of nitration, sulfonation, halogenation, Friedel-Crafts alkylation and Friedel-Crafts acylation.
+The reaction mechanism is the same for all electrophilic aromatic substitutions.
+Therefore, the reaction mechanism is easy to understand, although there are different types of reactions, such as nitration, sulfonation, halogenation, Friedel-Crafts alkylation, and Friedel-Crafts acylation.